tarepan/jsut/README.md

 `waveform` dataset has easy-to-extend structure.
 By overiding hook functions, you can customize preprocessing for your machine-learning tasks.
 Please check `dataset`-`waveform` file.

+## Dependency Notes
+### PyTorch version
+PyTorch version: PyTorch v1.6 is working (We checked with v1.6.0).

+For dependency resolution, we do **NOT** explicitly specify the compatible versions.
+PyTorch have several distributions for various environment (e.g. compatible CUDA version.)
+Unfortunately it make dependency version management complicated for dependency management system.
+In our case, the system `poetry` cannot handle cuda variant string (e.g. `torch>=1.6.0` cannot accept `1.6.0+cu101`.)
+In order to resolve this problem, we use `torch==*`, it is equal to no version specification.
+`Setup.py` could resolve this problem (e.g. `torchaudio`'s `setup.py`), but we will not bet our effort to this hacky method.